The 3 Core Skills of Effective DBT Mindfulness Training

 The first skill is to learn how to observe our thoughts and feelings without judging them or trying to change them.
 The second core mindfulness “what” skill is the ability to observe a specific topic as if we are an interested observer – but also learning that every thought or feeling we have is not necessarily true or real.
 Last but not least, it’s important to understand when something happens, it’s okay not to react – instead: remaining calm, collected, and distanced – so as not to fall into traps of impulsivity and reaction.

 The final aspect of core mindfulness is about the “How” skills, which are Non-Judgmental, One-Mindfulness, and Effectiveness.
 Non-Judgmentally means taking a non-evaluative approach, judging things neither as good nor bad.
 Instead, we should focus on how these events/actions affected our lives.
 One-Mindfully is all about avoiding letting worried thoughts or negative moods affect your tasks.
-One-Mindfully is the opposite of multi-tasking in which we concentrate on one thing at a time effectively.
+One-Mindfully is the opposite of multi-tasking, in which we concentrate on one thing at a time effectively.

 When it comes to effectiveness (or doing what works), it empowers us with what we want versus deviating from that objective due to judgments like right and wrong!
 These three skills help you stay in the moment for a greater sense of awareness, calmness and peace of mind!